gruppe-adler/grad_civs/README.md

 enableInVehicles         | 1             | Enable civilians in vehicles (0/1).
-maxCivsOnFoot            | 30            | Maximum number of civs on foot. maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1).
+maxCivsOnFoot            | 30            | Maximum number of civs on foot. maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1).